Amir Sends Congratulations To King Of Tonga

-(MENAFN- Gulf Times) HH the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to HM King Tupou VI of the Kingdom of Tonga on the occasion of his country's National Day.
-(QNA)
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to HM King Tupou VI of the Kingdom of Tonga on the occasion of his country's National Day.

 Legal Disclaimer: